-Bengaluru students develop prizewinning glove for deaf, speech impaired people to communicate
+Indian students develop prizewinning glove that helps deaf people to communicate

 Five engineering students from Bengaluru have won an award for developing a device that allows people who are deaf and speech impaired to communicate with others.